 - Big Bad: Abdul Abulbul.

-- Book-Ends: The movie begins and ends with a game of cricket.
+- Book Ends: The movie begins and ends with a game of cricket.

 - Brownface: Bresslaw was this in order to play Sheikh Abdul Abulbul.

 - Bungled Suicide: Lady Jane's arranged-husband hangs himself on the news that Bo has fled to join the army after he accused him of tripping him over at a cricket match.
-The dinner guests managed to save him before it's too late.
+The dinner guests manage to save him before it's too late.